Phenix66/Security-Guide/README.md

 # Security-Guide
 Kind of my own personal STIG.
-It is not all encompassing however, more of a place for me to store random stuff I'll forget later.
+It is not all encompassing however, more of a place for me to store random stuff I'll forget about later.